Senior U.S. diplomat says he followed Trump's 'orders' on pressuring Ukraine

 Sondland was tapped as Trump’s envoy after he donated $1 million to the president’s inauguration.
 In October, Trump called him “a really good man,” but after Sondland’s amended statement to House investigators this month the president told reporters at the White House, “I hardly know the gentleman.”

-According to Reuters/Ipsos polling, 46 percent of Americans support impeachment, while 41 percent oppose it.

-Reporting by Patricia Zengerle and Andy Sullivan; additional reporting by Doina Chiacu, Karen Freifeld and Susan Heavey; Writing by Alistair Bell; Editing by Will Dunham
+Reporting by Patricia Zengerle and Andy Sullivan; Additional reporting by Doina Chiacu, Karen Freifeld and Susan Heavey in Washington and Humeyra Pamuk in Brussels; Writing by Alistair Bell; Editing by Will Dunham